spring-io/dataflow.spring.io/content/documentation/pages/2-concepts/3-streams.md

 We provide pre-built stream applications that communicate over [RabbitMQ](https://www.rabbitmq.com) or [Kafka](https://kafka.apache.org) and that you can use to integrate with various data products.

-The following [messaging middleware products](https://cloud.spring.io/spring-cloud-stream/#binder-implementations) are also suppoeted:
+The following messaging middleware products are currently supported by Spring Cloud Data Flow:

 - [Kafka Streams](https://kafka.apache.org/documentation/streams/)
 - [Amazon Kinesis](https://aws.amazon.com/kinesis/)